 1. Easier to remember

-In 1956, psychologist George Miller famously proposed that most adults can store between 5 and 9 items in their short-term memory, and that the ‘magic’ number was 7.
-This just so happens to be almost exactly the same quantity we propose as a guideline for your domain name character limit!
+A concise domain name makes your website much easier to recall.
+In 1956, psychologist George Miller suggested that most adults can store between 5 and 9 items in their short-term memory, with the “magic number” being 7.
+This aligns almost perfectly with the sweet spot for domain name length.

 2. Easier to share